TambourineReindeer/stab-language/README.md

 ### Conditional annotation

 Calls to a method decorated with the `stab.lang.Conditional` annotation can be included or removed by the compiler from the generated bytecode depending on defined preprocessor symbols.
-For example simple assertions can be implemented like this:
+For example, simple assertions can be implemented like this:
 ```
 using java.lang;
 using stab.lang;